 “Oh, he took your pencil?
 That probably hurt your feelings.”
 They just want to feel valued.
-That was all that it took for me to see a huge turn around in our kids.
+That was all that it took for me to see a huge turnaround in our kids.

 It works.
 It really does.
-Just relate to them, listen to them, be empathetic.
+Just relate to them, listen to them, and be empathetic.
 They will handle the rest themselves.

 Since most of the arguments happen when I’m not right there, I end up being the judge.
 The problem is that I can’t pick when it is he said/she said, so I have to go off of who I think is right.
 I do not like to do this… at all.
 If I don’t have all of the facts, they are treated equally.
 Usually, it ends in everyone facing the consequences (which is usually doing a boring & hard chore that they dislike)

-IDEA #3: Take It Away
+3).
+Take It Away

-Take away anything that the children fight over.
-I tell our kids “If you are arguing over something, I will take it.
-I will never let something come in-between your relationship.”
-I do just that- I take it away and do not give it back until the following day.
-I do not give any warnings (I used to, but now they know the rules).
+Then, I do what I said— I take the object in question away and I do not give it back until the following day.
+They no longer recieve any warnings before I take it (I used to give out warnings, but now they know the rules).
 If I hear fighting, it is gone/turned off/taken away and I ALWAYS remind them why: “We don’t let anything come between family.”

-IDEA #4: Take Away Electronics
+4).
+Take Away Electronics

 Take away electronics.
 It works like a charm!
 Seriously- just read this post on no electronics for the week to hear more.
 I can’t tell you enough about why I love this week, but I will say that the kids like it just as much.
-Yes, the beginning of the week is hard, but by the end, they are playing and happy and not one child is asking for their electronics.
+Yes, the beginning of the week is hard, but by the end, they are playing and happy, and not one child is asking for their electronics.